MainaKamau92/JengaAPIPythonWrapper/README.md

 >>> send_money.send_rtgs(signature, destination_account_number="0340197385508", bank_code="01", country_code="KE", source_name="John Doe", source_account_number="0770194201783", destination_name="Jane Doe", transfer_amount="1500.00", currency_code="KES", reference_no="162955622013", transfer_date=date.today(), description="Send Money")
 {'transactionId': '000002399997', 'status': 'SUCCESS'}
 ```

+## To All Users

+> This is the very first release of the package and despite most of the functionality already tested during development, a few bugs are expected.
+Feel free to create an issue and tag me and i'll get on it ASAP